What’s a hostel anyway?

 How do I book hostels?

-One of the best things about hostels is that you don’t have to book them very far in advance.
-I usually book them the day before I arrive.
-If the hostel is booked up, there is usually one just down the street of equal quality.
-Unlike hotels, the price doesn’t increase at the last-minute.
-And this provides you a little extra flexibility.
+The best part about hostels is that you don’t have to book them very far in advance.
+I usually book the day before I arrive.
+If the hostel is full, there is usually one just down the street of equal quality.
+Unlike hotels, the price usually doesn’t increase at the last-minute.
+And this gives you a little extra flexibility.

 The only time you have to make sure to book in advance is during the summer, close to beaches, and on weekends.
 Or if there is a festival in town.